 The sampling of polymer-coated wire specimens used in the test shall be done randomly from the production lot.
 A small section of polymer coating shall be stripped from both ends of the wire specimen before securing it in place.
 A total vertical load of 2 400 g ± 50 g shall be applied to the abrading wire of 0.5 mm ± 0.05 mm diameter as shown in Figure 10.
 The test specimen shall be subjected to abrasion at a speed of 55 ± 5 cycles per minute for a stroke length of 12.7 mm.
 The test shall stop automatically when the polymer coating is worn through to the metal wire.
 The number of cycles shall be recorded.
 A total of four tests shall be performed on each specimen.
 For each subsequent test, move the specimen 25 mm and rotate 90°.
 The abradant wire shall be replaced before each test.
 The average value of 4 tests performed shall be considered as the final result.

-High abrasion resistance coating shall be able to withstand on average greater than 300 cycles by linear abrading action.
+High abrasion resistance coating shall be able to withstand on average greater than 300 cycles of linear abrading action.